bootlin/training-materials/slides/debugging-principles/debugging-principles.typ

 = Debugging, Tracing, Profiling

 === Debugging, Tracing, Profiling

+#table(
+  columns: (60%, 40%),
+  stroke: none,
-#table(columns: (60%, 40%), stroke: none, gutter: 15pt, [
+  gutter: 15pt,
+  [

     - Debugging, tracing and profiling are often used for development purposes

     - All of these methods have different goals which aim at perfecting the software that is being developed

     - Requires some knowledge about underlying mechanisms to correctly identify and fix bugs

+  ],
-], [
+  [

     #align(center, [#image("/common/cloud_word.png", height: 70%)])

-])
+  ],
+)

 === Debugging

 - Finding and fixing bugs that might exist in your software/system